edsonmartins/archbase-app-framework/archbase-validation/documentation/5-builder-methods.md

             });
     ```

-    The result when was error produce two custom errors.
+    The result when was error produce two custom validationErrors.

 * Using property